 When a fundamental component of a military structure is being evaluated, the “ecologically correct” aspects, within certain limits, should be put in the background.

 “With this in mind, we can then think in terms of the possibility of flying the aircraft, compared to a typical 24-hour UAV mission, for an extra 3 hours.
 Or compared to a typical load for a UAV… let's say 4.000 lb (1814 kg), to load 800 more!

 The reduction of polluting emissions was however important in the design and construction of the engine.
 For many customers it is our point of absolute appreciation and advantage. "

 How many engines have you produced so far?

 "Well 17!
 We are finishing the eighteenth.
 To date, the Catalyst has accumulated more than 150 flight hours in the two test campaigns and over 3000 hours of operation.
 We have also completed six certification tests and will finish the rest by 2022. "

 How are certifications done?

-“The process consists of three phases: the component test - on the variable geometry compressor alone we spent over 300 hours testing! -, the practice o engineering test and test actual final certification.
+“The process consists of three phases: the component tests - on the variable geometry compressor alone we spent over 300 hours testing! -, the practice o engineering testing and test actual final certification.